How to Make a Decadent Sausage Gravy

-This recipe features the gravy used in a traditional Southern breakfast recipe.
-Don't be fooled - this recipe is great for dinner or an appetizer dipping sauce as well.
+This recipe features the gravy used in many traditional Southern breakfast recipes.
+Don't be fooled—this gravy is great for dinner or an appetizer dipping sauce, as well.
 While our ancestors likely used little meat and a lot of leftover pan drippings to make this dish, we are going to fill this gravy full of pork sausage.

-- Brown the breakfast sausage in a large skillet over medium high heat.
-Be sure to let the sausage sit a minute, without continuous stirring, so it has a chance to brown.
+- Brown the ground breakfast sausage in a large skillet over medium high heat.
+Be sure to let the sausage sit awhile without being stirred so it has a chance to brown.
 Those tasty brown bits add a lot of flavor.

 - Once the meat is brown, add the butter.
-Once the butter is melted, sprinkle the flour evenly across the meat.
-Stir rapidly to incorporate and prevent burning.
+Once the butter is melted, sprinkle the flour evenly across the meat and stir rapidly to mix and prevent burning.
 Lower the heat to medium and cook for about a minute.
-Cooking the flour in the oil from the meat and butter allows you to cook it under higher heat than if you tried to simply add the flour to a liquid.
-It is a faster way to cook flour that is also the basis of making a roux.
-The same method can be applied to many sauces and stews.
-This method allows you to use flour as a thickening agent without your recipe tasting like raw flour.
+(Cooking the flour in the oil from the meat allows you to cook it at a higher heat and make a roux.
+This method allows you to toast the flour and use it as a thickening agent without making the dish taste like raw flour.)

-- Once the flour is incorporated, slowly add the cream, stirring rapidly to prevent lumps.
-Follow the cream with the milk, slowly but stirring rapidly for even distribution.
+- Once the flour has browned a bit, slowly add the cream, stirring rapidly to prevent lumps.
+Follow the cream with the milk, slowly, but stirring rapidly for even distribution.
 Cook until the gravy begins to thicken, which only takes a minute or two.

 - That's all it takes!
 If your gravy becomes too thick, simply stir in additional milk.
 The gravy will appear thinner when hot than it will become served and cooled.